TheUpshot/Bedfellows/introduction.md

 Bedfellows is a command-line tool that calculates scores for the donor-recipient relationship and provides a similarity score so users can see donors, recipients and pairs that are most like each other.
 It is meant to be run locally for data exploration; it is not currently optimized for use as a web application.

 We cannot map all the information associated with a contributor-recipient pair into a decimal number between 0 and 1 without first defining how exactly to measure the strength of the affinity of contributor-recipient pairs.
-These definitions are essentially editorial: as journalists, we rely on our knowledge of the beat to decide which metrics to focus on.
+These definitions are essentially editorial: As journalists, we rely on our knowledge of the beat to decide which metrics to focus on.
 What follows is an account of the decision-making process that amounted to the computation of PAC affinity scores.

 ### Data, Tools and Initial Setup